 Where is Kilimanjaro?
 Mount Kilimanjaro is located in Tanzania, a country in East Africa.
 The mountain is one of the seven summits (the highest peaks on each of the seven continents), and rises 5,895 meters or 19,340 feet above sea level.
-Kilimanjaro is a dormant volcano comprised of three cones - Kibo, Mawenzi and Shira.
-The highest point is on the Kibo cone, and is named Uhuru, which means freedom in Swahili.
+It is the tallest freestanding mountain (not part of a mountain range) in the world.
+The nickname for Mount Kilimanjaro is the Roof of Africa.

 |Where in the world is Africa?||Where in Africa is Tanzania?||Where in Tanzania is Kilimanjaro?|

 |Tanzania is located on the east coast of Africa.
 Zanzibar, an island off the mainland in the Indian Ocean, and the Zanzibar Archipelago, are also part of Tanzania.||Tanzania is bordered by Kenya and Uganda to the north, by Rwanda, Burundi and the Democratic Republic of Congo to the west, and by Zambia, Malawi and Mozambique to the south.||Kilimanjaro National Park is located in the northeastern area of Tanzania, near the Kenyan / Tanzanian border.
 Tanzania has mild weather.
 Mount Kilimanjaro is approximately 200 miles south of the Equator.|

 Mount Kilimanjaro is a dormant volcano comprised of three cones - Kibo, Mawenzi and Shira.
 The summit is on the Kibo cone, and is named Uhuru, which means freedom in Swahili.
 The mountain is 750,000 years old.
 The last major eruption was 350,000 years ago.